Acquisition of railways by the Lower Silesian Voivodeship: Regional railway characteristics

 The Lower Silesian Voivodeship has a high rate of railway usage for local and regional transport.
 In 2018, the average resident made 9.4 rail trips annually, the 4th-highest in Poland.
 Regional and agglomeration services accounted for 88% of trips, with most occurring in the Wrocław metropolitan area.
-Two operators serve the region: Polregio and the voivodeship-owned Koleje Dolnośląskie, which is gradually displacing other operators in regional and local transport.
+Two operators serve the region: Polregio and the voivodeship-owned Lower Silesian Railways, which is gradually displacing other operators in regional and local transport.

 The voivodeship's policy focuses on restoring lost connections and expanding local services.
 Major obstacles include ongoing renovations and insufficient track capacity.

 Compared to other Polish regions, Lower Silesia historically had the densest railway network, serving all cities until 1945, though the Eulengebirgsbahn declined in the 1930s.
 Post-war years saw the closure of lines deemed unprofitable.
 By 1989, 277 km of lines were closed, yet the region's railway network density remained the highest in Poland at 12.4 km per 100 km².
 By 2009, this dropped to 8.8 km per 100 km² after an additional 700 km of lines were closed since 1990.